 Acetylon shareholders could reap much more from the deal, however: Celgene has tied another $1.1 billion—$250 million in regulatory milestones and $850 million in sales targets—to the transaction.
 All told, should Acetylon’s drugs prove to be winners in clinical trials and in the market—hardly a given, of course—the collaboration and buyout combined could potentially be worth $1.7 billion, or more.

-At that price, Acetylon’s shareholders—an unusual mix of private financiers, non-profits, public companies, and federal grant sources including Celgene itself, Kraft Group (the holding company founded by New England Patriots owner Robert Kraft), Acetylon co-founder and chairman (as well as Dana-Farber boardmember and technology entrepreneur) Mark Cohen, and the Leukemia & Lymphoma Society—can expect a big return on $55 million in total they’ve invested in the company.
+At that price, Acetylon’s shareholders—an unusual mix of private financiers, non-profits, public companies, and federal grant sources including Celgene itself, Kraft Group (the holding company founded by New England Patriots owner Robert Kraft), Acetylon co-founder and chairman (as well as Dana-Farber boardmember and technology entrepreneur) Marc Cohen, and the Leukemia & Lymphoma Society—can expect a big return on $55 million in total they’ve invested in the company.

 Ogier says that he considered taking Acetylon public prior to signing up for the Celgene transaction—and still might, if the option period expires with no deal—but that he preferred the non-dilutive, less-risky nature of Celgene’s offer.

 “There’s just no assurance of pricing in the public markets, and $100 million in non-dilutive capital is clearly a major opportunity for the company,” he says.
 “And the price of the company will reflect the added value over time.”